Bernd Geels

 Information security analysts may specialize their expertise to meet various needs.
 Some common types of information security analysts include the following:

 Regional cost of living is an influence on salary data.
-Those interested in becoming information security analysts are encouraged to use tools such as the cost of living data series provided by the Missouri Economic Research and Information Center (MERIC 2023) to assess how much their money can buy in various markets throughout the United States.
-Five of the ten metropolitan areas listed above are on MERIC’s list of 10 most expensive states to live in
+Those interested in becoming information security analysts are encouraged to use tools such as the cost of living data series provided by the Missouri Economic Research and Information Center (MERIC 2025) to assess how much their money can buy in various markets throughout the United States.

 A career as an information security analyst may appeal to those who have long had an interest in topics such as technology and the mechanisms behind how machines function.
 To become a successful information security analyst, individuals must hold substantial industry-specific expertise, be willing to remain consistently informed on the latest developments in their field, and possess the soft skills necessary to collaborate with others to achieve a joint mission effectively.

 Information security analysts need a strong understanding of information technology, networking, and computer security.
-They should also know about different types of security threats, such as viruses, malware, and phishing attacks.
+They should also be aware of various types of security threats, including viruses, malware, and phishing attacks.
 Besides knowledge of the actual technology, such analysts must also have strong problem-solving skills, be attentive to detail and be able to work under high levels of pressure deriving from firm deadlines and the specter of large consequences if they fail in their duties.

 Given the diversity of settings in which an information security analyst may work, there is no single training pathway that will provide all the skills and experience necessary for a person to work in this occupation.
 Nonetheless, a general sequence of steps should be completed to work as an information security analyst.
 These steps are noted below: